Bonito Tataki - A Balance Between Tradition and Refinement

 Ingredients :

-- 1 bonito fillet, boneless, with skin
+- 1 boneless bonito fillet, with skin

-- 1 tsp fine sea salt
+- 1 teaspoon of fine sea salt

 To serve: